How can that very small person cause such large changes in your finances?

 Your friends are planning a baby shower.
 Mom's tummy is growing and she looks more radiant every day.
 The happy parents are making plans for the baby's room.
 All this activity and yet there well may be something that they've forgotten.

-Can that very small person can cause large changes in your finances?
+How can that very small person cause such large changes in your finances?
 Let's take a look and try to help our new parents get financially ready for the big day.

 The first item on the agenda is to recognize the fact that the methods you used before may not be sufficient now.
 When you first got married you might have said, "you pay the rent and I'll use my paycheck for the groceries".
 But that won't get the job done any more.